 Why do you waste yourselves coming here?

 Your charging horse, driven mad by gorse, bloody and agonised will plunge into hidden gullies, riders smashed, just as we drew them before and before and before.

-The faintest star fades and we flit like ghosts up the brae, through high crags to fall on you from above.
+The faintest star fades and we flit like ghosts up the brae, through frosted crags to fall on you from above.

 ©Gary Bonn, 2018